 China could retaliate with its own tariffs on US goods.
 However, if it did so, it would merely be shooting itself in the foot, says Scott.
 Most of what China imports from the US goes into making goods that it then ships back to America—things like scrap paper and steel, basic chemicals, raw plastic, and microchips.
 That means tariffs on US imports would up increasing the costs paid by its own manufacturers.

 What Trump gets (sort of) right

 This all sounds pretty chaotic.
 However, after the tumult subsided, Trump’s Chinese import tariff would benefit the US economy, says EPI’s Scott, emphasizing that he’s not endorsing Trump, just giving a dispassionate economic analysis of his policies.

 “In the long run, if we could substantially reduce the trade deficit with China we would create millions of jobs in the US, and that would be very good for our economy,” he says.
-“It would reduce the federal budget deficit and stimulate the economy at no cost to the federal government other than the minor cost of sending lawyers to the WTO.”“We have to hope that we would still be around to enjoy the benefits of what Trump is proposing to do.”
+“It would reduce the federal budget deficit and stimulate the economy at no cost to the federal government other than the minor cost of sending lawyers to the WTO.”

 Many economists and lawmakers blanch at this pro-tariff approach, labeling it either protectionism or dangerous geopolitical brinkmanship.
 But this free-market consensus among the US political establishment is precisely what Trump and his Democratic counterpart Bernie Sanders have had so much success in opposing.
 Their worry is that pro-free trade policies championed by every president since Ronald Reagan have opened up American markets without extracting equal concessions from trade partners.
 That lets other countries subsidize their own exports, putting Americans out of jobs.